vinijmoura/Azure-DevOps/AllReports/README.md

 - On **Home** tab, Click on **Close & Apply**

 ### Access Report
-After Power BI configuration, you will have access to a lot of information about your Azure DevOps organization.
+After **Power BI configuration**, you will have access to a lot of information about your Azure DevOps organization.

 ![AzureDevOpsReport](./images/AzureDevOpsReport.png)